jvoisin/snuffleupagus/doc/source/faq.rst

 We're using the `disable_function <https://secure.php.net/manual/en/ini.core.php#ini.disable-functions>`_
-directive, but unfortunately, it doesn't provide enough usable granularity (guess how many CMS are using the `system <https://secure.php.net/manual/en/function.system.php#refsect1-function.system-notes>`_ function to perform various mandatory maintenance tasks…).
+directive, but unfortunately, it doesn't provide enough usable granularity (guess how many CMS are using the `system <https://secure.php.net/manual/en/function.system.php#refsect1-function.system-notes>`_ function to perform various mandatory maintenance tasks).

 This is why we decided to write our own hardening module, in the spirit of Suhosin, via virtual-patching support, and other cool new features.